 There are other things you can do to stimulate your airways so that it encourages more airflow.
 For example, nasal strips placed on the outer area of your nose can open up your nostrils to encourage airflow.
 Otherwise, you can try out aromatherapy which not only helps to prevent snoring, but also smells great and reduces inflammation from allergens.

 Apart from the above, ensuring a healthy lifestyle with sufficient water intake and daily exercise also helps you to manage snoring.
-Head to our Marketplace, where you can find a range of items that target this condition, from supplements and teas that improve sleep to naturally-made pillows and unique fitness packages.
-Click here to start shopping today!
+Head to our wellness Marketplace to find a range of items that target this condition, from supplements and teas that improve sleep to naturally-made pillows and unique fitness packages.
+Click here to start shopping!